 It is very important that you keep the school informed of any important changes that may affect your child.
 Please let us know promptly about any medical, physical or emotional difficulties of which you become aware.

 Helping in School

 We value any help which you can give at school, whether it be working with children in the classroom or helping 'behind the scenes'.
 Any such help you give not only benefits the school in general, it also benefits your own child.
 It shows them that you value the school, are part of the school community and are interested in what is happening.
 These positive feelings will rub off on your own child.

 If you would like to help at any time, either regularly or on an occasional basis, please contact your child's teacher, or the head teacher.
-You will need to be checked by the CRB before you can help in school.
+You will need a number of checks made on you before you can start volunteering such as a DBS check.